John Kendrick (cloth merchant)

 John Kendrick (1573 – 30 December 1624) was a prosperous English cloth merchant and patron of the towns of Reading and Newbury in Berkshire.

 Life

 John Kendrick was born in Reading, Berkshire, possibly in Minster Street, in 1573 to Thomas Kendrick, a prominent citizen, weaving merchant and subsequently a mayor of Reading (1580), and his wife, Agnes Bye.
 He was related to the Kendrick family of Chester, and the subsequent John Kendrick, Lord Mayor of London (1651).
 Kendrick was baptised on 18 May 1574 at nearby St Mary's Church, Reading.
 His younger brother William (1577-1634) was the pro-genitor of the Kendrick baronets.
 Together, they had at least 3 sisters: Anne, Elizabeth and Alice.
 Kendrick was educated at Reading School and St John's College, Oxford.
 After university, he moved to London, where he amassed a fortune in trade with the Netherlands.

 Kendrick died on 30 December 1624 at his home in Threadneedle Street, London.
-He was buried at St Christopher le Stocks Church, and later re-buried at Nunhead Cemetery.
+He was buried at St Christopher le Stocks Church, which was demolished in 1781, and later re-buried at Nunhead Cemetery.